-Carla Reeson is a Teaching Associate within the School of Law.
+Carla Reeson is an Assistant Professor within the School of Law.

-Carla is currently completing her PhD at the University alongside her Teaching Associate position.
+Carla completed her PhD in 2022.
 Her research explores how local authorities implement the Homelessness Reduction Act 2017.
-Her supervisors are Dr Nell Munro and Dr Sandra Frisby and she was funded by the Economic and Social Research Council.
+Her supervisors were Dr Nell Munro and Dr Sandra Frisby and she was funded by the Economic and Social Research Council.

 Carla's specialism lies primarily within housing law and homelessness.
 Her expertise focus on the practices of frontline housing officers in local authorities in England.

-Carla teaches on the core undergraduate modules Land Law, Law of Trusts, and Public Law.
-She also delivers lectures and seminars on Housing/Homelessness Law within the undergraduate optional module… read more
+Carla delivers lectures and tutorials across the core undergraduate modules Land Law, Law of Trusts, and Public Law.
+She also delivers lectures and seminars on Housing/Homelessness Law within the… read more

 Carla's research interests are located within housing law and social welfare.
 She is particularly interested in administrative decision making and the application of law in practice.

-Her PhD research aims to explore how the Homelessness Reduction Act 2017 is implemented by local authorities.
-This ambitious piece of legislative reform is intended to prevent and reduce homelessness by introducing new duties, and expanding existing duties, towards those who are homeless and threatened with homelessness.
+Her PhD research explored how the Homelessness Reduction Act 2017 was implemented by local authorities.
+This ambitious piece of legislative reform was intended to prevent and reduce homelessness by introducing new duties, and expanding existing duties, towards those who are homeless and threatened with homelessness.
 These changes are aimed at facilitating early intervention and increasing successful prevention and should ensure that all eligible applicants are provided with services beyond information and advice, at an earlier stage.
-Carla's research seeks to explore how the Homelessness Reduction Act 2017 is working in practice.
-Through ethnographic methodology she observed how housing officers execute their new and expanded duties, how new homelessness duties interact with existing duties, and how housing officers perceive their roles/goals after the Homelessness Reduction Act 2017.
+Carla's research seeks to explore how the Homelessness Reduction Act 2017 works in practice.
+Through ethnographic methodology she observed how housing officers executed their new and expanded duties, how new homelessness duties interact with existing duties, and how housing officers perceive their roles/goals after the Homelessness Reduction Act 2017.

-Carla teaches on the core undergraduate modules Land Law, Law of Trusts, and Public Law.
+Carla delivers lectures and tutorials across the core undergraduate modules Land Law, Law of Trusts, and Public Law.
 She also delivers lectures and seminars on Housing/Homelessness Law within the undergraduate optional module Social Welfare and the Law.